Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Theoretical Analysis

 where $\mathbf{n} = [n_{1},n_{2},\ldots,n_{L}]$, $k_{l}$ is the number of packets in class $l$ and $\onev(\cdot)$ is the indicator function, and

-With three classes, $W=40$ workers, and window selection probabilities $(0.35,0.35,0.3)$, the decoding probabilities of each class are given in Fig. \ref{thm:NOW-UEP} which clearly illustrates that the most important class is protected better.
+As an example, with three classes, $W=40$ workers, and window selection probabilities $(0.35,0.35,0.3)$, the decoding probabilities of each class are as depicted in Fig. \ref{thm:NOW-UEP}, which clearly illustrates that the most important class is protected better.

-Let us denote the number of encoded matrix products received at time $t$ by $N(t)$, then we can bound the performance of the coding system in Sec. \ref{sec:Approximate Matrix Multiplication with UEP Codes} as follows. \begin{theorem}{\bf NOW-UEP loss:} Consider the loss minimization problem in Sec.\ref{sec:System Model} for the case in which the set of matrix product $\Dcal(\{\Av,\Bv\})$ is the set of matrices with i.i.d. entries with variance $\sigma_{A_n}^2$ and $\sigma_{B_p}^2$, respectively.
-The NOW-UEP strategy described in Sec. \ref{sec:Approximate Matrix Multiplication with UEP Codes} is
+We can bound the performance of the coded matrix multiplication scheme in Section \ref{sec:Approximate Matrix Multiplication with UEP Codes} as follows. \begin{theorem}{\bf NOW-UEP Loss:} Consider the loss minimization problem in Section \ref{sec:System Model} for the case in which the set of matrix products $\Dcal(\{\Av,\Bv\})$ is the set of matrices with i.i.d. entries with variance $\sigma_{l,A}^2$ and $\sigma_{l,B}^2$ for the $l$-th class of the final product $\Cv$, respectively, for $\Av$ and $\Bv$.
+The expected loss of approximate matrix multiplication with the NOW-UEP strategy described in Section \ref{sec:Approximate Matrix Multiplication with UEP Codes} is

 where